The Fagnano Triangle Patrolling Problem: Related Work

-Identifying optimal patrolling strategies can be computationally hard~\cite{Damaschke20}, while even in seemingly easy setups the optimal trajectories can be counter-intuitive~\cite{kawamura2020simple}.
-The addition of combinatorial specifications has given rise to multiple intriguing variations, including the requirement of uneven coverage~\cite{ChuangpishitCGG18,PiciarelliF20} or waiting times~\cite{Damaschke21}, the presence of high-priority segments~\cite{Ponce20}, and patrolling with distinct speed agents~\cite{CzyzowiczGKMP16a}.
-Patrolling has also been studied extensively from the perspective of distributed computing~\cite{LeeFeketeM16}, while the class of these problems also admit a game-theoretic interpretation between an intruder and a surveillance agent~\cite{AlpernMP11,Garrec19}.
+Identifying optimal patrolling strategies can be computationally hard as shown by~\cite{Damaschke20}, while even in seemingly easy setups the optimal trajectories can be counter-intuitive, see~\citep{kawamura2020simple}.
+The addition of combinatorial specifications has given rise to multiple intriguing variations, including the requirement of uneven coverage by~\cite{ChuangpishitCGG18,PiciarelliF20} or waiting times by~\cite{Damaschke21}, the presence of high-priority segments by~\cite{Ponce20}, and patrolling with distinct speed agents by~\cite{CzyzowiczGKMP16a}.
+Patrolling has also been studied extensively, e.g. by~\cite{LeeFeketeM16}, from the perspective of distributed computing, while the class of these problems also admit a game-theoretic interpretation between an intruder and a surveillance agent, see~\citep{AlpernMP11,Garrec19}.

 Maybe not surprisingly, the optimal patrolling trajectories that we derive are in fact billiard-type trajectories, that is, periodic and cyclic trajectories obeying the standard law of geometric optics, and which are referred to as Fagnano orbits specifically when the underlying billiard/domain is triangular.
-Fagnano orbits have been studied extensively both experimentally~\cite{lafargue2014localized} and theoretically~\cite{Troubetzkoy09}.
-Billiard-type trajectories have been explored in equilateral triangles~\cite{baxter2008periodic}, obtuse triangles~\cite{Halbeisen-Hungerbuhler00}, as well as polygons~\cite{vorobets1992periodic}.
-More recently, there have been studies on ellipses~\cite{Garcia19} and general convex bodies~\cite{karasev2009periodic}, or even fractals~\cite{LapidusN2011arxiv} and polyhedra~\cite{bedaride2011periodic}, with the list of domains or trajectory specifications still growing.
+Fagnano orbits have been studied extensively both experimentally by~\cite{lafargue2014localized} and theoretically by~\cite{Troubetzkoy09}.
+Billiard-type trajectories have been explored in equilateral triangles by~\cite{baxter2008periodic}, obtuse triangles by~\cite{Halbeisen-Hungerbuhler00}, as well as polygons by~\cite{vorobets1992periodic}.
+More recently, there have been studies on ellipses by~\cite{Garcia19} and general convex bodies by~\cite{karasev2009periodic}, or even fractals by~\cite{LapidusN2011arxiv} and polyhedra by~\cite{bedaride2011periodic}, with the list of domains or trajectory specifications still growing.